 While owners of the 2011 Toyota Tacoma are mostly positive in their assessment of this midsize truck, some glitches raise their ugly heads.
 First and foremost is the opinion that gas mileage with V6-equipped trims is often not as advertised.
 Though driving habits often become the determining factor in mileage estimations, virtually all owners with this complaint claim to have tried everything to stretch mileage, and that they still don’t meet expected goals, with some going so far as to lament the fact that a 6-speed automatic transmission is not offered in the lineup.
 Other owner gripes include a lack of some traditional standard features in the base trims, with many suggesting a few more options, such as leather upholstery and a power moonroof/sunroof.
 Complaints about continued poor braking performance throughout the trim spectrum, except for the X-Runner, also continue to plague this otherwise top-shelf midsize truck.

 On the positive side, owners praise the 2011 Tacoma pickup’s V6 power, standard bed liner and side rails, quiet cabin, and its hefty interior storage space.
 Exterior styling attracts numerous owner praises, as does its surprisingly comfortable ride.
 The X-Runner, of course, has owners lauding its sporty handling and added standard features, though the lack of a 4WD system and depleted towing capacity limits its abilities as a work truck.
 Finally, most owners have no trouble admitting that Toyota reliability and quality were serious factors in their decision to buy, and most find that the chasm between a family wagon and a full-size pickup is filled admirably by the Tacoma.

-Talk about the 2011 Toyota Tacoma
+Cars compared to 2011 Toyota Tacoma

 Toyota Tacoma Questions